elsassph/haxe-modular/readme.md

 at least one library.
 The library MUST be loaded before your Haxe code referencing them is loaded.

-Simply reference the library file in your `index.html`.
-Smart browers will even be able to load the scripts in parallel:
+Simply reference the library file in your `index.html` in the right order:

 ```html
 <script src="libs.js"></script>